 Sullivan, D. R. (2010).
 Learning to Lead: Effective leadership skills for teachers of young children (2nd ed.).
 St. Paul MN: Redleaf Press.

 United States Department of Agriculture Child and Adult Food Care Program.
-(2014).
-Information for Child Day Care Centers.
-Retrieved from https://www.fns.usda.gov/cacfp/child-and-adult-care-food-program.
+(2019).
+Information for Child Day Care Centers. https://www.fns.usda.gov/cacfp/child-day-care-centers